Part of: Time Tools HubVisit Hub

 What is UTC?
 (Coordinated Universal Time)

 Coordinated Universal Time (UTC) is not a time zone; it is a time standard.
 It is the primary time standard by which the world regulates clocks and time.
+Our UTC Complete Guide covers this extensively.

 In 1960, the scientific community realized that the Earth's rotation was slowly and unpredictably decelerating.
 A time standard based entirely on the Sun (like GMT) was not precise enough for modern telecommunications, GPS networks, and computing.